tylikesjesus/holypfetch/README.md

 A simple addon for pfetch that gives a bible verse in one of 4 ways

-Manually without a cross- pfetch with a bible verse run "holypfetch" to get pfetch and a bible verse
+- Manually without a cross: Run "holypfetch" to fetch a random Bible verse along with system information using `pfetch`.

-Automatic without a cross- pfetch with a bible verse run "holypfetch" to get pfetch and a bible verse, also runs automatically
+- Automatic without a cross: Run "holypfetch" to fetch a random Bible verse along with system information using `pfetch`; this option also runs automatically.

-Manually with a cross- pfetch with a bible verse and a cross ASCII art to overite your distros ascii art run "holypfetch" to get pfetch and a bible verse
+- Manually with a cross: Run "holypfetch" to fetch a random Bible verse along with system information using `pfetch` and overwrite your distro's ASCII art with a custom cross ASCII art.

-Automatic with a cross- pfetch with a bible verse and a cross ASCII art to overite your distros ascii art run "holypfetch" to get pfetch and a bible verse, also runs automatically
+- Automatic with a cross: Run "holypfetch" to fetch a random Bible verse along with system information using `pfetch` and overwrite your distro's ASCII art with a custom cross ASCII art; this option also runs automatically.